NSO-developer/external-id-allocation/README.md

  * external-id-redeploy
     * exectues the re-deploy-service action when a response entry is created

-To use it manually (just to show the steps), you need to have a service instance created already.
+To use it manually (just to show the steps).
+Make sure to have a service instance created already.

 first create the two kickers
 ```